dotnet/docs-maui/docs/user-interface/styles/xaml.md

 </ContentPage>
 ```

 In this example, the `baseStyle` targets <xref:Microsoft.Maui.Controls.View> objects, and sets the `HorizontalOptions` and `VerticalOptions` properties.
 The `baseStyle` is not set directly on any controls.
 Instead, `labelStyle` and `buttonStyle` inherit from it, setting additional bindable property values.
-The `labelStyle` and `buttonStyle` objects are then set on a `Label` and `Button`.
+The `labelStyle` and `buttonStyle` objects are then set on a <xref:Microsoft.Maui.Controls.Label> and `Button`.

 > [!IMPORTANT]
 > An implicit style can be derived from an explicit style, but an explicit style can't be derived from an implicit style.